Films of East Punjab

 Formula Films

 As we know that the Punjabi youth is broadly categorized as urban/educated and rural/uneducated, a boy or girl of the former category comes to their village after completing their city college education and in a hackneyed manner is confronted by a village boy/girl.
 Then some altercation between them is bound to happen.
 After settling down at home the person shall now go for a stroll in the fields amidst a bucolic setting with a song exalting the country’s rich culture playing in the background.
 Anything can happen after this.
 Usually then comes a formidable adversary in the form of a local thug (who will never be a feudal lord or a corrupt official), with whom there might or might not be a conflict prior to the love affair with the boy/girl with whom there was the initial confrontation.
 Fight sequences and dancing to love songs follow.
 In the end we are presented by a rather banal conclusion- true love conquering all evil, and a reformed character on his way to the path of righteousness.
 Whatever the calamity maybe, a sudden miracle takes away all woes.
 Alas!
-This is what happens and will happen in Punjab.
+This is what happens and will happen in Punjab.“No one in the Punjabi film industry has the right to complain that good films flop.
+Because no one ever tried making them”

 – Pash, ‘Non-traditional Analysis of Punjabi Films’ 1977-78